agsb/jelly/README.md

 ## Executing

-In Jelly, the microcode is a state of control signals, with "active is high" logic; (# could be changed later)
+In Jelly, the microcodes are states of control signals, with "active is high" logic; (# could be changed later)

 The pipeline is a binary clocked counter of 16 cycles and microcode could change at each cycle and a opcode is a sequence of up to 16 microcodes, stored in eeprom U0, where the 16 opcodes by 16 cycles occupies a page of 256 bytes.